 This luxurious project also contains entertainment spaces and places for social gatherings for its residents.
 A flight of stairs leads to the basement, connecting the stilt floor to the entertainment zone underneath.
 The entertainment zone in the basement is bold and aims to evoke a certain level of energy, unlike the rest of the house, which is quiet and calming.
 Curated by Roberto Cavalli, the room features a vibrant tangerine couch which offsets beautifully against the Alex Turco art panel housed behind it.
 Inserted in the black stone, the 24-carat gold-plated glass mosaics create a floral pattern, which is interesting to look at.
 The walls in grey and golden tones, the ceiling crowned with dancing leaves, and chandeliers by Serip complement each other.
 The room features some signature pieces, including a console and mirror from Boca do Lobo.

 Thoughtfully planned, keeping in mind the impact on the elevation, the two atriums provided at two different levels reflect in the facade by adding volume to it, while the glass windows contribute to the symmetry that the facade exhibits.
-In totality, the project is a breath of fresh air in the contemporary cityscape of New Delhi.
+In totality, the project, designed by 42MM Architecture, is a breath of fresh air in the contemporary cityscape of New Delhi.

 Visit: 42MM ARCHITECTURE